ska-telescope/ska-oso-pht-ui/docs/src/userGuide/LandingPage.rst

 -  Click |ico1| Button to create a new proposal.
 -  Use the drop down |ico2| to filter proposals by status.
 - The search bar |ico3|  allows you to search proposal by title, PI and proposal ID.
+- The table is sortable by clicking on the column headers